sanjithramesh/Disaster_Response/README.md

 The Project is divided into the following Sections:

+Data Processing,
-Data Processing, ETL Pipeline to extract data from source, clean data and save them in a proper databse structure.
+ETL Pipeline to extract data from source, clean data and save them in a proper databse structure.
 Machine Learning Pipeline to train a model which is able to classify text messages in 36 categories.
 Web Application using Flask to show model results and predictions in real time.

 Data:

-This dataset contains 30,000 messages drawn from events including an earthquake in Haiti in 2010, an earthquake in Chile in 2010, floods in Pakistan in 2010, super-storm Sandy in the U.S.A. in 2012, and news articles spanning a large number of years and 100s of different disasters.

-The data has been encoded with 36 different categories related to disaster response and has been stripped of messages with sensitive information in their entirety.
+This dataset contains 30,000 messages comprising of different disasters spanning several years.
+The data has been encoded with 36 different categories related to disaster response

 Data includes 2 csv files: